-AHRQ and CMS have identified 20 broad research questions and well over 200 detailed ones that the national evaluation might address in evaluating the demonstration projects.
+AHRQ and CMS identified 20 broad research questions and well over 200 detailed ones that the national evaluation could choose address in evaluating the demonstration projects.
 Examples of the broad questions include the following:

 - How did stakeholders use the initial set of core quality measures for children, and what was their impact on the delivery system?

 - What health information technology (IT) or health IT enhancements were effective in improving quality of care or reducing costs?

 - How were the provider-based models implemented by the demonstration States, and did they change children's health care quality?